Herbs For Anxiety: Do They Work And Which Are Best?

 St. John's Wort

 St. John's wort is one of the most popular herbal medicines.
 However, it isn't yet clear how effective it is for anxiety.
 One study found no anxiety reduction at all in people who took St. John's wort.
-It is still often used as an herb for anxiety and depression, primarily because it's helpful for the depression component.
+It is still often used as an herb for anxiety and depression, primarily due to its positive effect with treating depression

 Valerian is a sedative herb often used to promote sleep.
 It has been used for anxiety, but modern research has shown little evidence of its effectiveness for anxiety.
-Some people use it to help them sleep when anxiety keeps them awake.
+Some people use it to help withsleep that's interrupted by anxiety.

 List Of Other Herbs For Anxiety